MESA De Facto Standard Specifications

 The Modular Energy System Architecture (MESA) Standards Alliance is an industry association of electric utilities and technology suppliers.
-MESA’s mission is to accelerate the interoperability of distributed energy resources (DER), in particular utility-scale energy storage systems (ESS), through the development of open and non-proprietary communication specifications, based on standards.
-MESA has developed and published two specifications: MESA-DER (formerly MESA-ESS) and MESA-Device/SunSpec Smart Storage.
+MESA’s mission is to accelerate the interoperability of distributed energy resources (DER), in particular utility-scale energy storage systems (ESS), through the development of open and non-proprietary communication specifications, with specific DER operating functions that benefit the modern grid.
+MESA has developed and published two specifications: MESA-DER (formerly MESA-ESS) and MESA-Device/SunSpec Smart Storage in conjunction with the SunSpec Alliance.
+The MESA-DER specification is soon to become IEEE 1815.2 international standard.
+MESA-Device/SunSpec Modbus models 700, 800 and 200 are already a de facto standard in the industry.

 MESA has developed two communications specifications for Distributed Energy Resources (DER) and Energy Storage

-The MESA-DER de facto standard provides interoperable communications for Distributed Energy Resources (DER) with a special focus on utility-scale energy storage system (ESS).
-It combines two international standards: IEC 61850 and IEEE 1815 (DNP3) by mapping the IEC 61850-7-420 semantic data model standard for DER to the widely-used IEEE 1815 (DNP3) protocol standard, thus creating an interoperable profile of DER functions, monitored information, and control commands.
-MESA-DER supports all the IEEE 1547 and California Rule 21 DER functions as well as additional market-based DER functions to support utility grid safe, reliable, and efficient operations.
+MESA-DER has been a de facto standard for several years and provides interoperable communications for Distributed Energy Resources (DER) with a special focus on utility-scale energy storage system (ESS) and modern grid functionality.
+It is structured with two international standards: IEC 61850 and IEEE 1815 (DNP3) by mapping the IEC 61850-7-420 semantic data model standard for DER to the widely-used IEEE 1815 (DNP3) protocol standard, thus creating an interoperable profile of DER functions, monitored information, and control commands.
+MESA-DER (IEEE P1815.2) supports all the IEEE 1547 and California Rule 21 DER functions as well as additional market-based DER functions for utility grid safe, reliable, and efficient operations.
 In addition, MESA-DER covers the data exchange requirements for ESS configuration management, including ESS role-based access control (RBAC) for different ESS operational states.
-The MESA-DER mapping is defined in the DNP3 Application Note AN2018-001.
+The MESA-DER mapping is defined in the DNP3 Application Note AN2018-001 currently one of the protocol options in IEEE 1547 and 1547.1.

 MESA-Device Specifications/SunSpec Energy Storage Model